 - Tone, pace and pitch: do you want the read to sound authoritative, warm and friendly, conversational?
 Do you want a fast or slower read?
 A higher or lower pitched voice.
 All these things can affect the impact of your message.

 If your job isn’t urgent, I’ll send you a voice-over briefing form to answer these questions.
 It includes some tips on writing better scripts too

-I require a deposit, via direct deposit, to start work.
+To start work, I require a 50% deposit for jobs over $500, or full payment if under $500.
 Payment details are on the invoice I’ll send.
 My payment terms are 7 days.
 If your job is fast turnaround, just email me a bank receipt screen grab, so I know your payment is pending and I can start earlier.